Summoned-Archfiend/LinuxInDepth/chapters/18_kernel.md

 Meanwhile, the OS tracks the system performance and memory load.
 Tasks such as memory, task, process, and disk management, ensuring that proper communication between the hardware and software can be instantiated.

-The kernel continues to run in the background memory until the computer is shut down, it takes care of various operations.
+The Kernel continues to run in the background memory until the computer is shut down, it takes care of various operations.
 Certain processes need to communicate with the OS, in order to do so they must first send the request to some intermediary between them.
-This intermediary is the kernel.
-This is what we refer to as "system alls", these invoke the kernel so that the users requested operations are performed.
+This intermediary is the Kernel.
+This is what we refer to as "system alls", these invoke the Kernel so that the users requested operations are performed.

-It is important to note that not all users can access the kernel data as it is loaded into the protected memory of the OS, reserved for only the specified purpose, this is known as the "kernel space".
-Adversely, any application, other than the kernel, runs in what is known as "user space".
-Users usually deal witht he lowest level of the kernel, where the kernel communicates directly with the OS. hardware and software communication is not possible directly, due to the fact that the OS only understands binary or "Machine code", natural language must first be converted and interpreted by a system.
-In this manner, the kernel is a direct link between the hardware and software layer:
+It is important to note that not all users can access the Kernel data as it is loaded into the protected memory of the OS, reserved for only the specified purpose, this is known as the "Kernel space".
+Adversely, any application, other than the Kernel, runs in what is known as "user space".
+Users usually deal witht he lowest level of the Kernel, where the Kernel communicates directly with the OS. hardware and software communication is not possible directly, due to the fact that the OS only understands binary or "Machine code", natural language must first be converted and interpreted by a system.
+In this manner, the Kernel is a direct link between the hardware and software layer:

 <br />